Valiantsin2021/Cypress-Automation_Task_IMBD/Readme.md

 3. Go to IMDb.com, click on the Menu button, and navigate to the Top 250 TV Shows section; then click on Breaking Bad, go to the Photos, display only Danny Trejo's photos, and then click on the 2nd photo in the list. (**imdb.top250_tv_shows.cy.js** file)

-## If you want to use another parameters in the test ('actor', 'TV show actor' and 'TV show name') please change actorName, tvShowActorName, tvShowTitle variables in cypress.config.js, or pass with --env flag through the command line (dot separated).
-For example "cypress run --env actorName=Danny.DeVito,tvShowActorName=James.Gandolfini,tvShowTitle=The.Sopranos".
+## If you want to use another parameters in the test ('actor', 'TV show actor' and 'TV show name') please change actorName, tvShowActorName, tvShowTitle, tvShowfoto, topBoxFilm, filmRate variables in cypress.config.js, or pass with --env flag through the command line (dot separated).
+For example "npx cypress run --env actorName=Billy.Bob.Thornton,tvShowActorName=Billy.Bob.Thornton,tvShowTitle=Fargo,tvShowFoto=1,topBoxFilm=3".

 ## Report page (available if repository is public) https://valiantsin2021.github.io/Valentin_Lutchanka_AutomationTest/